arnicas/simple-embedded-text-navigator/README.md

 I used a <a href="https://glif.app/@appelsiensam/glifs/cm6y4w20b0000931xnf5p8yto">glif.ai app</a> to make the medieval-cartoon style icons.

 The UI code was done with extensive AI help from mostly Claude and Gemini Pro 2.5.
-So it's a mess and needs some cleanup (working on it).
 This was a bit of a process.
 They still have a ways to go with understanding DOM animation and CSS, imo.

 The fairy tales came from [Project Gutenberg](https://www.gutenberg.org/).